I'm a vegan foodie with a serious sweet tooth, and I've been making dairy-free milkshakes for years.

 While they don't contain any dairy products, Nabisco, the company that makes these cookies, has stated that the sugar they use may contain bone char.
 Furthermore, many environmental groups have criticized Nabisco for their use of unsustainable palm oil, which is one of the key ingredients in these biscuits.
 Palm oil production from companies like Nabisco has been linked to deforestation and habitat loss.
 It's also the leading cause of orangutan deaths in South East Asia.
 If you are interested in learning more about palm oil, orangutans, deforestation and human rights violations, I've included some more videos down below.

 That being said, there are many companies out there that make cookies that are similar in taste to Oreos.
 Many of them are organic, vegan and don't contain palm oil.
-You can even make these cookies at home (see video below).
+You can even make these cookies at home (see the video below).

 The Secret to a Thicker Shake